Animal & Veterinary

 Antibiotics, anesthetics, and insulin are examples of drugs.
 Needles, syringes, surgical instruments, X-ray equipment, certain diagnostic test kits, and dental appliances are examples of devices.

-To get an animal drug approved, a drug company must prove to FDA that:
+FDA rigorously evaluates an animal drug before approving it.
+As part of the approval process the drug company must prove to FDA that:

 - The drug is safe and effective for a specific use in a specific animal species.
 If the drug is for use in food-producing animals, the drug company must also prove that food made from animals treated with the drug is safe for people to eat;